 Perhaps the most significant difference between comic and movie Thanos comes from their choice of allies.
 While the Black Order also follows Thanos’ commands in the comics, there’s an ally that’s been more or less Thanos’ fascination since he was very young: Lady Death.

 As the name implies, Lady Death is the personification of the concept of death itself.
 Genderless by nature, Marvel’s version of the Grim Reaper usually presents itself as a skeletal woman.
 More importantly, she’s been Thanos’ crush for the longest time, and he’s proven that he would do anything to please her.

-Thanos’ backstory in the comics is much more violent than in the MCU.
-While the movies hinted at Thanos’ bloody past, the events that turned him into the “Mad Titan” are much more graphic in the pages of Marvel Comics.
+Thanos’ backstory in the comics is much more tragic than in the MCU.
+While the movies hinted at Thanos’ past, the events that turned him into the “Mad Titan” are much more graphic in the pages of Marvel Comics.

-Some versions of Thanos’ backstory have him killing his entire race (including his own mother) to appease Lady Death.
+Some versions of Thanos’ backstory have him causing the downfall of his entire race (including his own mother) to appease Lady Death.
 While their relationship isn’t reciprocal, Lady Death still believes that Thanos is destined to do great things, and to achieve them, he’ll have to become a god.